JonStratton/belagos-builder/README.md

 	password
 	MyDiskPassword1!

-You can connect to installed builds with drawterm:
+You can connect to installed builds with drawterm(solo):
 	sudo apt-get install drawterm-9front
 	drawterm -h 192.168.9.3 -a 192.168.9.3 -u glenda

-or
+or, to connect to your grid:

 	drawterm -h 192.168.9.5 -a 192.168.9.4 -u glenda